 Dr. Qing Kay Li is a professor of pathology at the Johns Hopkins University School of Medicine.
 She has the American Board of Pathology certification in anatomic and clinical pathology, and subspecialty certification in cytopathology.
 Her areas of clinical expertise include surgical pathology and cytopathology.

-Dr. Li is also a faculty member and co-PI at the Johns Hopkins Biomarker Discovery Center.
-Her research interests is focusing on the application of advanced cellular and molecular techniques to the field of cytopathology and cancer biology, particularly in the field of early detection of lung and prostate cancer.
+Dr. Li is also a faculty member and co-PI at the Johns Hopkins Biomarker Discovery Center, and NIH/NCI Clinical Proteomic Tumor Analysis Consortium (CPTAC).
+Her research interests focus on the application of advanced cellular and molecular techniques to the field of cytopathology and cancer biology, particularly in the field of proteogenomic characterization of lung and prostate cancer.

 Dr. Li also serves as editorial board member for several journals, committee member of the American Society of Cytopathology, and study sections of government agents and private organizations.
 She has more than 120 publications, including book chapters and books.
 Her work has been presented at many national/international meetings.